ai-driven-dev/ai-driven-dev-community/ressources/prompts/instruct.md

 2. Concentrate solely on the task at hand.
 3. Identify any potential missing sub-tasks.
 4. Reformulate tasks in one line.
-5. Remind the project structure from you knowledge.
+5. Look for that information in your `documentation.md` file in your knowledge base to provide the best answer.
 6. Provide one-line action steps, specifying new or existing file paths without generating code.
 ```